damaki/rp-runtimes/README-RP2040.md

   `clk_rtc` to run from `pll_usb` divided by 1024 (46.875 kHz).
 * The runtime configures the watchdog tick to run at 1 MHz.

+### Ada.Text_IO

+The runtime libraries provide a minimal version of package `Ada.Text_IO` supporting character and string-based input and output routines.
+These are implemented using semihosting, which requires a debugger to be attached.
+Calling the semihosted Text_IO routines without a debugger attached will trigger a HardFault on the processor that uses it.

 ## Runtime Configuration

 The runtime can be configured by setting various crate configuration variables